CERT-Polska/karton/docs/examples.rst

 Log consumer
 ------------

-By default, all logs created in karton systems are pushed onto a single queue called ``karton.logs`` in the Redis database.
+By default, all logs created in karton systems are published to a specialised using the Redis ``PUBSUB`` pattern.

-These logs have to be collected in order to prevent our Redis server from blowing up.

-This is a very simple example of a system that does that and prints the messages to stderr.
+This is a very simple example of a system that implements the ``LogConsumer`` interface and prints logs to stderr.

 .. code-block:: python